• See your site through the eyes of the search engine spiders.

 Which SEO strategy works better for you?

-46% of ecommerce site owners felt that organic search converted better, while 37% felt that pay per click advertising converted better.
+46% of e-commerce site owners felt that organic search converted better, while 37% felt that pay per click advertising converted better.

-On the Internet organic search drives 75%+ of all search traffic and pay per click receives less than 25% of all search traffic; yet pay per click earns 80%+ of search engine marketing campaign budgets.
-According to a joint eye tracking study conducted by search marketing firms Enquiro and Did-it and eye tracking firm Eyetools8, searchers actually spend the bulk of their time in the organic listings.
+eyetools_google_search_thumbOn the Internet organic search drives 75%+ of all search traffic and pay per click receives less than 25% of all search traffic; yet pay per click earns 80%+ of search engine marketing campaign budgets.
+According to a joint eye tracking study conducted by search marketing firms Enquiro and Did-it and eye tracking firm Eyetools, searchers actually spend the bulk of their time in the organic listings.

 Now that you’ve read that particular search engine online marketing statistic, don’t you think it’s time you found out which would convert better for you?